-North Dakota boaters are reminded that children ages 12-15 who want to operate a boat or personal watercraft must take the state’s boating basics course.
+Children ages 12-15 who want to operate a boat or personal watercraft this summer must take the state’s boating basics course.

 State law requires youngsters ages 12-15 to pass the course before they operate a boat or personal watercraft with at least a 10 horsepower motor.
 In addition, major insurance companies give adult boat owners who pass the course a premium discount on boat insurance.

 There are a number of reasons why fishing in North Dakota has been pretty good in recent years, including the cooperative efforts of anglers and bait vendors to ensure that those wetting a line are using legal and clean bait.

 Fathead minnows, sticklebacks, and creek chubs are the only legal live baitfish species that can be used in most North Dakota waters.
 The exceptions are the Red and Bois de Sioux rivers where white suckers can be used and 23 state waters where it is illegal to use any live baitfish.

 North Dakota’s 2014 deer season is set, with 48,000 licenses available to hunters this fall, 11,500 fewer than last year, and the lowest number since 1980.

 Randy Kreil, wildlife chief for the State Game and Fish Department, said even after five years of reducing gun licenses, deer populations are still below management objectives in most units.
 Currently, only units 3F1, 3F2 and 4F meet or exceed management goals.

 “Harvest and survey data indicate deer numbers are still declining, especially in the eastern part of the state,” Kreil said.

 Results from North Dakota’s spring sage grouse survey indicate the number of strutting males observed remains well below management objectives.
 Therefore, the sage grouse hunting season will remain closed in 2014.